 Kali or Kalratri is prayed to on the seventh day of Navratri.
 She is the fierce form of the mother goddess.
 In three hands, she holds a decapitated head, a khadga (sword) and a begging bowl full of blood, yet the fourth hand is a gesture of protection and benevolence.

 Her eyes are bloodshot with rage, her hair dishevelled and her blood-smeared tongue hangs out.
 She is usually shown nude, with sometimes a skirt of severed human arms around her waist and a garland of heads or skulls around her neck.
 A female form that is fierce and defies the rules of chastity the society imposes on her.
 Nature in its raw form.
+Kali is a gentle mother but a fierce warrior.

 In the legend of Kali, Parvati saw that the demon Raktbeej was beyond young Kartikeya’s power during a battle.
 Whenever he was injured, a limb grew again; each drop of blood that fell on the ground gave rise to a clone.
 Finally, Parvati came to the aid of her son, in the form of Kali.
 She licked up all the blood before it touched the ground.
 No new demons were hence born.
 Kartikeya was able to kill him.
+Kali is the most misunderstood goddess but end of the day she took that form to help her son.

 It is said that once Raktbeej was slain, Kali became intoxicated with the blood she had licked, and danced in a mad frenzy.
 Her rage was capable of destroying the universe; therefore, urged by the devas, Shiva took on the task of calming her down.
 He lay on the ground in her way, but the infuriated Kali could not recognise him among the corpses; she stepped on him.